 The Danube is not blue.

-Let’s just say I fell off my bike within ten minutes of starting.
+Let’s just say I fell off my bike within ten minutes of starting the ride!
 Don’t do that.

-I was bringing up the rear with my family and got held up when Kristen slowed down to go through a small entry way onto the bike path.
+I was bringing up the rear with my family and got held up when my youngest slowed down to go through a small entryway onto the bike path that was flanked on either side by columns.
 I didn’t have anywhere to go at the last second as she slowed but into a column and down I went.

-Got my elbow and knee pretty good, but I kept going to work out the kinks.
+Got my elbow and knee pretty good; I kept going to work out the kinks.

 Now, let me just say that the blurb we read about this ride suggested that it was a nice, leisurely downhill coast.
 DOWNHILL.
 It was not, IN ANY WAY, leisurely or a downhill coast.